Speaker: Andrew Davis

 The Courage to Grow

 Andrew draws from the work of Paul Tillich, an existentialist , Protestant theologian, to explore the significance of courage for our lives today.
-In The Courage to Be, Tillich argues that the antidote to a life of anxiety is found in the courage to affirm our right … read more.
+In The Courage to Be, Tillich argues that the antidote to a life of anxiety is found in the courage to affirm our right to exist even if that existence is out of step … Continue reading The Courage to Grow

 What, So What, Now What